 Word Wagon HD $1.99

-Word Wagon is a fun, award-winning app teaching letters, phonics and spelling.
+Word Wagon is a fun, award-winning app learn to read app that teaching letters, phonics and spelling.
 Based on Common Core State Standards kids will learn letter names, sounds and spelling of 4 and 6 letter words.

 I like that in all these fun games, kids can choose upper case or lower case letters!
 Then, watch classic Super Why videos and decorate a place in the Phonics Fair.
-Great quality reading app for kids.
+A great quality learn to read app for kids based on a favorite PBS show.

 Speakaboos FREE (Android) (Subscription)